Mayan innovation in the 21st century: creating a bridge between talent and opportunities

 Integral Strategy for the Promotion of Innovative Entrepreneurship for Decentralized Technological Institutes led by HEC y TecNM Felipe Carrillo Puerto Campus.

-Is it feasible to stand out as an educational institution in a higher-level national education system, consisting of 254 institutes and more than 600 thousand students?
-Is it feasible doing it when you are in a small municipality of approximately 100 thousand inhabitants, with almost 70% of mayan indigenous population?
-Stand out nationally when you are not located near a large city or have great infrastructure or technology, you are surrounded by rainforest and are a small Technological Institute, with an enrollment of just over 1100 students?
+Do you think is it easy to stand out as an educational institution in a higher-level national education system, consisting of 254 institutes and more than 600 thousand students?
+Do you consider is it feasible to do it when you are in a small municipality of approximately 100 thousand inhabitants, with almost 70% of the Mayan indigenous population?
+How about standing out nationally when you are not located near a large city or have great infrastructure or technology, you are surrounded by rainforest and you are a small Technology Institute, with an enrollment of just over 1100 students?

 How about doing it all under these conditions in a consistent, systematic way?

-The TecNM Felipe Carrillo Puerto Campus is a place where traditions and ancestral culture merge with an environment that fosters entrepreneurship and technological innovation; a space where the dreams of many young people who come from communities that live in real social marginalization are contextualized.
+The Carrillo Puerto Campus is a place where traditions and ancestral culture merge with an environment that fosters entrepreneurship and technological innovation; space where the dreams of many young people who come from communities that live in real social marginalization have an opportunity to be developed.

-Carrillo Puerto represents the opportunity of a lifetime for its students to transcend professionally and the opportunity to achieve social mobility.
-Talent, ideas and projects that it generates require a more adequate bridge that connects them with the ideal opportunities, in such a way that academic success turns into innovative ventures, making a positive impact on society and the environment.
+The campus represents the opportunity of a lifetime for its students to transcend professionally and the opportunity to achieve social mobility.
+The talent, ideas, and projects that it generates require a more adequate bridge that connects them with the ideal opportunities, in such a way that academic success turns into innovative ventures, making a positive impact on society and the environment.

 The awards are important, but it is even more important to facilitate genuine social mobility, so students can realize their ideas and projects.

-2. A chasm between talent and ideas in early stages, and opportunities.
+2. A chasm between talent and ideas in the early stages, and opportunities.

-According to information from the National Association of Universities and Superior Academic Institutes (ANUIES), the Public Education Secretariat (SEP) and the National Institute of Statistics and Geography (INEGI), and our experience in the national entrepreneurial ecosystem, we can estimate that in Mexico approximately 95% of university students do not study in those universities and superior academic institutes where there are relevant programs, contacts and economic resources; those who can make your idea or project a reality.
-On the other hand, entrepreneurship and technological innovation promotion programs by municipal, state and federal governments are minimal or nonexistent (1).
+According to information from the National Association of Universities and Superior Academic Institutes (ANUIES), the Public Education Secretariat (SEP) and the National Institute of Statistics and Geography (INEGI), and our experience in the national entrepreneurial ecosystem, we estimate that in Mexico 95% of university students do not study in those universities and superior academic institutes where there are relevant programs, contacts, and economic resources; those who can make your idea or project a reality.
+On the other hand, entrepreneurship and technological innovation promotion programs by local or federal governments are minimal or nonexistent (1).

-The best opportunities are out of reach for a vast majority: geographically, by contacts, for being One-Shot (knocking on the door again and again, restarting an information validation process without a record), by timing, by economic and personal circumstances.
-This generates that ideas or projects that are not necessarily the best get support and are recognized, because they knew how to sell their idea or make good public relations; They are capable of achieving investment, even if the technology or the prototype does not work as expected.
+The best opportunities are out of reach for a vast majority: geographically, by contacts, for being One-Shot (knocking on the door, again and again, restarting an information validation process without a record), by timing, or by economic and personal circumstances.
+This generates that ideas or projects that are not necessarily the best are the ones that get support and are recognized because they knew how to sell their idea or make good public relations.
+They are capable of achieving investment, even if the technology or the prototype does not work as expected.
 More and more cases arise similar to that of Theranos, although on a smaller scale.
-Meanwhile, talent, ideas and projects that do have greater potential remain stagnant.
+Meanwhile, talent, ideas, and projects that do have greater potential remain stagnant.

 Studies have already shown that social mobility is more a myth than a reality in Latin America (2).

-Investment entities such as VCs and networks of Angels Investors in Latin America expect that you are in formal operations and growing, with potential being validated by actual success.
-They invest in those who they already know or being recommended to them; not necessarily in talent, technology or startups with greater potential.
-Their methods are more traditional than innovative; that is, they evaluate you as a traditional business, but with much greater growth potential, due to outstanding present financial results and future scalability.
+Investment entities such as VCs and networks of Angels Investors in Latin America expect that you are a successful growing startup, with potential being validated by actual success.
+They invest in those who they already know or have a recommendation; not necessarily in the talent, technology, or startups with greater potential.
+Their methods are more traditional than innovative; that is, they evaluate you like a traditional business, but with much greater growth potential, due to outstanding present financial results and future scalability.

-To better understand "The path of the entrepreneur" (4) and the process required to achieve social mobility, there is no better way than to study them by experience: to live the entire process; with the conditions and circumstances of the cultural, social, economic, political, access to infrastructure and technology that prevails in Mexico and Latin American countries.
+To better understand "The path of the entrepreneur" (4) and the process required to achieve social mobility, there is no better way than to know by experience the entire process, to live it through, with the conditions and circumstances of the cultural, social, economic, political, access to infrastructure and technology that prevails in Mexico and Latin American countries.

-It is very easy to believe and affirm that “there are many opportunities” when you are part of the small percentage of the population that has access to them, when you are in the social circle that has contacts and capital, when your family and social reality drives you to much more than to survive, or when you are not the main character in the path of the entrepreneur.
+It is very easy to believe and affirm that “there are many opportunities” when you are part of the small percentage of the population that has access to them, when you are in the social circle that has contacts and capital when your family and social reality drives you to be and to do much more than to survive, or when you are not the main character in the path of the entrepreneur.

-The challenge is then even greater: if your project is in early stages, without having the conditions in your favor (contacts, capital, infrastructure, technology, know-how, family and social environment), and you want someone to invest in your project (which is rather an idea that requires a prototype built, tested, improved, and also have been launched with commercial success already validated)... how will you go from having your school or academic prototype, to have a properly validated product in the market and with proven commercial success, such that it is in the interest of those who only understand about cases of success already consummated and growing (winning products, work teams, reliable partners, highly scalable business models, validated financial indicators and legal matters in order)?
+The challenge is then even greater: if your venture is in early stages, without having the conditions in your favor (contacts, capital, infrastructure, technology, know-how, family and social environment), and you want someone to invest in your project (which is rather an idea that requires a prototype built, tested, improved, and also have been launched with commercial success)... how do you think you will you go from having built your prototype, to have a properly validated product in the market and with proven commercial success, such that it is in the interest of those who only understand about successful growing startups?

-After continuing to study and understanding of the innovative entrepreneur and his environment for more than 15 years, currently its approach is to integrate all his knowledge, experience, tools, contacts and technology to help early talent and ideas to be able to make the next step, while acquiring key attitudes, skills and competencies; making the link with the right opportunities so their ideas and projects become more and better success stories, from a sustainable perspective.
+After continuing the study and understanding of the innovative entrepreneur and his environment for more than 15 years, their current approach is to integrate all their knowledge, experience, tools, contacts and technology to help early talent and ideas to be able to take the next step while acquiring key attitudes, skills, and competencies.
+Also, to build the link with the right opportunities so their ideas and projects become more and better success stories, from a sustainable perspective.

 4. Integral Strategy for the Promotion of Innovative Entrepreneurship for Decentralized Technological Institutes led by HEC and TecNM Felipe Carrillo Puerto Campus.

-Since 2011 HEC has collaborated with TecNM and since 2012 as an external jury of the ENEIT.
+Since 2011, he has collaborated with TecNM, and since 2012 as an external jury of the ENEIT.
 In its record of projects carried out, the best experiences have been with Decentralized Institutes.

-HEC had already collaborated with Carrillo Puerto in 2014, with a training program for its students, through support of the National Institute of the Entrepreneur.
+Also, he had already collaborated with Carrillo Puerto in 2014, with a training program for its students, through the support of the National Institute of the Entrepreneur.

 1. Professional training and certification program for students (for all enrollment).
 Online, considering the following contents, each consisting of 40 hours of professional training with a focus on innovative entrepreneurship and leadership (studying two per year):